w-henderson/Othello/README.md

 - Clone the repo, install dependencies, then run `npm start`

 ## Features
-This version of Othello features two modes, one where you can play against another computer on the same computer, and another where you can play against a very basic AI.
+This version of Othello features two modes, one where you can play against someone on the same computer, and another where you can play against a very basic AI.
 If you've ever looked into Othello strategies, you'll easily beat the AI, but less skilled players such as myself will have a hard time beating it!
 The program also features a stylish user interface with slick animations and a responsive feel.

 ## Screenshots
 ![Screenshot of Home](images/screenshot_home.png)